 You can still make a PPI claim under the 'Plevin' legal ruling.
 If Cumberland Building Society charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from Cumberland Building Society
+Recover your PPI from Cumberland Building Society due to undisclosed commission

 How we can help with your Cumberland Building Society 'Plevin' PPI claim